Cholesterol Hair Treatment – What Is It And What Are Its Benefits?

 1. Cholesterol Hot Oil Treatment

 This treatment is used to restore hair’s natural moisture.
-The other benefit of cholesterol hot oil treatment is that it brings back the sheen, making your hair look better and healthier than before.
+The other benefit of cholesterol hot oil treatment is that it brings back the sheen and provides the nourishment required for the hair, making your hair look better and healthier than before.
 If you use heating tools and chemicals to style your hair frequently, apply this cholesterol hot oil treatment after shampooing your hair.
 Place a plastic cap over your head for a minute and wash it off.
 Follow up with your regular conditioner.

 2. Homemade Cholesterol Hair Treatment